vlocityinc/vlocity_build/README.md

 Otherwise these are now on by default.

+## Initial Support for OmniScript / FlexCards Local Compilation

+*This is only supported for Package Versions Winter '22+.*

+To setup the local compile you will need to request a Username and Password for the private Vlocity NPM Repo.
+If you have previously used OmniOut then it is the same credentials.

+If you do not have credentials Request an NPM repository access key from your Vlocity customer representative by filing a support case with the subject: "Request for Access Key to Vlocity's Private NPM Repository at https://repo.vlocity.com/repository/vlocity-public/ for using OmniOut / IDX CLI".

+The easiest way to set it up is to add the credentials to an `.npmrc` file in the User's home directoty of your machine.
+`//repo.vlocity.com/repository/vlocity-public/:username=USERNAME`
+`//repo.vlocity.com/repository/vlocity-public/:_password="PASSWORD"`

+It will automatically use the correct compiler based on your managed package version.

 # The Job File
 A Job File is similar to a Salesforce package.xml file, however it also includes runtime options like the maximum number of concurrent API calls running.